PowerDNS/pdns-ansible/README.md

 Tests are performed by [Molecule](http://molecule.readthedocs.org/en/latest/).

     $ pip install tox

-To test all the scenarios run

     $ tox

-To run a custom molecule command

-    $ tox -e ansible216 -- molecule test -s pdns-50

-The Molecule backend matrix validates LMDB, SQLite3, MySQL, MariaDB, BIND and PostgreSQL instance profiles.
+See [molecule/README.md](./molecule/README.md) for the test layout, how to run a single leg, which storage backends the backend matrix covers, and what to change when a new release, operating system or backend has to be covered.

 ## License